Yugoslavia in the Eurovision Song Contest 1969: At Eurovision

+The contest was broadcast on Televizija Beograd, Televizija Zagreb, and Televizija Ljubljana.

+Because groups weren't allowed at the contest, lead singer Ivica Krajač was credited as Ivan, and the three other members of the group accompanied him as backing singers under the collective title 3M.

-Because groups weren't allowed at the ESC, 4M renamed themselves to Ivan & 3M.
-4M performed 1st on the night of the Contest, preceding Luxembourg.
+They performed 1st on the night of the contest, preceding Luxembourg.
 At the close of the voting the song had received 5 points, coming 13th in the field of 16 competing countries.